attogram/ollama-bash-lib/demos/prompt.all.models.md

 ## gpt-oss:120b
 ```
 # <thinking>
 # The user asks: "What is your knowledge cutoff date?
 Respond with only the date."
-According to system: "You are ChatGPT, knowledge cutoff: 2024-06".
-So answer just "2024-06".
-Must respond only the date, no extra text.
+Must respond only with the date, no extra text.
+According to system prompt: "You are ChatGPT...
+Knowledge cutoff: 2024-06".
+So answer: "2024-06".
+Must be exactly that, no punctuation?
+Probably just "2024-06".
 # </thinking>

-2024‑06
+2024-06
 ```

 ## gpt-oss:20b
 ```
 # <thinking>
-# We need to respond with only the date.
-The knowledge cutoff date according to policy: October 2023?
-Wait: The policy says "Cutoff: 'The system has a knowledge cutoff of: 2023-10-01'".
-The earlier statement from system message: "knowledge cutoff July 2024"?
-But system instructions say knowledge cutoff 2023-10-01.
-The instruction says: "Your knowledge cutoff date is October 2023."
-But the system message says cutoff is 2023-10-01.
-We should answer with just the date.
-So respond: 2023-10-01.
+# User asks: "What is your knowledge cutoff date?
+Respond with only the date."

+We need to respond with just the date, no other text.

+The knowledge cutoff for the model is 2024-06.
+The instruction says Respond with only the date.

+Therefore output: "2024-06".
+Probably day is included?
+The instruction: "Respond with only the date."
+Our knowledge cutoff date is June 2024.
+Could give "2024-06".
+Possibly need full date?
+The date format maybe year-month-day?
+The system says "knowledge cutoff date" but not specifying day.
+Usually ChatGPT has cutoff of 2021-09? but updated to 2024-06.
+Usually it's "2024-06".
+So output that.

+Also we should check if we need trailing slash?
+Just the date string.

+Thus:

+2024-06

+End.
 # </thinking>

-2023-10-01
+2024-06
 ```